UBC-OpenRobotics/Furniture_detection_yolov3/README.md

 Currently detects sofas and chair well but is a little inaccurate when detecting tables.
 Test images with output provided.

-Use main_script.py for code to get detections a JSON strings.
+Use main_script.py for code to get detections as JSON strings.